denoland/denobyexample/README.md

 comment that describes the code.
 The comment will be rendered next to the code in the example page.

+Now add your example to the `toc.js` file.
+This will cause it to show up on the index page.

 After you have added the example, run `make fmt` and `make lint` to format and lint the example.